emidombek/career-analyzer/README.md

 ## 🗃 Content and Structure

 Consists of four main Python files:
- - **run.py**: Entry point, displays welcome message and initializes menu.
+ - **run.py**: Entry point, displays the welcome message and initializes the menu.
  - **main_menu.py**: Defines the main menu structure and functionality.
  - **survey.py**: Conducts the survey and stores responses in Google Sheets.
  - **data_analysis.py**: Analyzes survey data and generates statistical summaries.

 <details>
- <summary>Click here to view a simplified flowchart with an Overview of the Application Content & Structure</summary>
+ <summary>Click here to view a simplified flowchart with an Overview of the Application Content and Structure</summary>

    ![UX Program Flowchart](assets/docs/images/ue_flowchart_career_analyzer.jpg)